devaudiofils/AuraConnectDesktop/README.md

 # AuraConnectDesktop
-Repository for the AuraConnect Desktop release application
+Repository for the releases of AuraConnect Desktop application